-Trulicity and Ozempic are both once-weekly GLP-1 agonist injections used for lowering blood sugar levels in people living with type 2 diabetes.
+Trulicity and Ozempic are both once-weekly GLP-1 agonist injections used to lower blood sugar levels in people with type 2 diabetes

 What are Trulicity and Ozempic?

-They are both approved by the Food and Drug Administration (FDA) for the management of blood sugar levels in people with type 2 diabetes
+Trulicity and Ozempic are name-brand injectable drugs classified as GLP-1 agonists.
+Both are approved by the U.S. Food and Drug Administration (FDA) to manage blood sugar levels in people with type 2 diabetes.

-Additionally, these medications can assist both in weight loss and in the prevention of stroke, heart attack, and premature death in people living with type 2 diabetes and preexisting heart disease.
+Both medications can also help with weight loss and help prevent stroke, heart attack, and premature death in those with type 2 diabetes and preexisting heart disease.

 Why would you take Trulicity or Ozempic?

-You may be prescribed Trulicity or Ozempic if you live with type 2 diabetes and are suffering from insulin resistance, stubborn high blood sugar levels (especially after meals), and have trouble maintaining a healthy weight.
+You may be prescribed one of these medicines if you have type 2 diabetes, particularly if you are dealing with insulin resistance, persistent high blood sugar (especially after meals), and difficulty maintaining a healthy weight.

 How are Trulicity and Ozempic similar?